vijay9908/Touch_ID/README.md

 Contributions are welcome!
        You can suggest new features that can be supportively added or work on the present thing improving the support for future devices and extending its flexibility.
+Note: Script setup works only for MacOs Mojave and Catalena Beta Only.

 ✒️ License